-- Pneumonia is inflammation of the air sacs in the lungs
+- Pneumonia is inflammation caused by infection that affects the air sacs in the lungs

 - It can be defined according to its location in the lung (lobar pneumonia or bronchopneumonia)